Semi runs over motorbike in Kansas City; rider critically injured

-KANSAS CITY, MO (KCTV) -- One person is in the hospital in critical condition after their motorbike was run over by a semi Friday night in Kansas City.
+KANSAS CITY, Missouri (KCTV) -- One person is in the hospital in critical condition after their motorbike was run over by a semi Friday night in Kansas City.

 Police and emergency crews responded at 9 p.m. to the incident on the exit ramp from Interstate 70 westbound onto Van Brunt Boulevard, where a semi truck had run over a Tao motorbike.